Free California Nursing Home Abuse Attorney Case Consultation

 Speak with a California elder abuse attorney today to learn more about your legal rights following an injury or wrongful death inside a facility.

-Attorney Ben Carter has dedicated his professional legal practice to representing families impacted by nursing home negligence and elder abuse.
-Mr. Carter has more than a decade of experience litigating cases against healthcare facilities.
+Attorney Jim Morgan has dedicated his professional legal practice to representing families impacted by nursing home negligence and elder abuse.
+Mr. Morgan has more than two decades of experience litigating cases against healthcare facilities.
 He accepts elder abuse cases statewide, including Los Angeles, San Diego, and the San Francisco Bay Area.

 At Senior Justice Law Firm, we narrowly focus on claims against nursing homes and assisted living facilities.
 Let our niche experience in this specialized practice area help your family after a tragic event.